minetest/minetest/doc/lua_api.md

 Result is more like what you'd expect if you put a color on top of another color, meaning white surfaces get a lot of your new color while black parts don't change very much.

+A Multiply blend can be applied between two textures by using the overlay modifier with a brightness adjustment:

+    textureA.png^[contrast:0:-64^[overlay:textureB.png

+#### `[screen:<color>`

+Apply a Screen blend with the given color.
+A Screen blend is the inverse of a Multiply blend, lightening images instead of darkening them.

+`<color>` is specified as a `ColorString`.

+A Screen blend can be applied between two textures by using the overlay modifier with a brightness adjustment:

+    textureA.png^[contrast:0:64^[overlay:textureB.png

+#### `[hsl:<hue>:<saturation>:<lightness>`

+Adjust the hue, saturation, and lightness of the texture.
+Like "Hue-Saturation" in GIMP, but with 0 as the mid-point.

+`<hue>` should be from -180 to +180

+`<saturation>` and `<lightness>` are optional, and both percentages.

+`<lightness>` is from -100 to +100.

+`<saturation>` goes down to -100 (fully desaturated) but may go above 100, allowing for even muted colors to become highly saturated.

+#### `[contrast:<contrast>:<brightness>`

+Adjust the brightness and contrast of the texture.
+Conceptually like GIMP's "Brightness-Contrast" feature but allows brightness to be wound all the way up to white or down to black.

+`<contrast>` is a value from -127 to +127.

+`<brightness>` is an optional value, from -127 to +127.

+If only a boost in contrast is required, an alternative technique is to hardlight blend the texture with itself, this increases contrast in the same way as an S-shaped color-curve, which avoids dark colors clipping to black and light colors clipping to white:

+    texture.png^[hardlight:texture.png

+#### `[overlay:<file>`

+Applies an Overlay blend with the two textures, like the Overlay layer mode in GIMP.
+Overlay is the same as Hard light but with the role of the two textures swapped, see the `[hardlight` modifier description for more detail about these blend modes.

+#### `[hardlight:<file>`

+Applies a Hard light blend with the two textures, like the Hard light layer mode in GIMP.

+Hard light combines Multiply and Screen blend modes.
+Light parts of the `<file>` texture will lighten (screen) the base texture, and dark parts of the `<file>` texture will darken (multiply) the base texture.
+This can be useful for applying embossing or chiselled effects to textures.
+A Hard light with the same texture acts like applying an S-shaped color-curve, and can be used to increase contrast without clipping.

+Hard light is the same as Overlay but with the roles of the two textures swapped, i.e. `A.png^[hardlight:B.png` is the same as `B.png^[overlay:A.png`

 #### `[png:<base64>`